NREL/BuildingMOTIF/docs/explanations/point-label-parsing.md

 The point label parsing framework in BuildingMOTIF is based on the concept of "parser combinators".
 Parser combinators are a way of defining parsers by combining smaller parsers together.
-In BuildingMOTIF, the "combinators" are defined as Python functions which take a string as input and return a list of `Token`s.
+In BuildingMOTIF, the "combinators" are defined as Python functions which take a string as input and return a list of <a href="../reference/apidoc/_autosummary/buildingmotif.label_parsing.html#buildingmotif.label_parsing.TokenResult">TokenResult</a>s.
 These combinators can be combined together to create more complex parsers.

 Here is a short example: